Explore La Sal Mountains: drive, hike, and discover dinosaur tracks with our self-guided audio tour. Book now for a year-long adventure!

 - Attraction passes, entry tickets, or reservations

-Set off on a self-guided driving tour through the breathtaking scenery of the La Sal Mountains.
-Drive along the Colorado River and marvel at the majestic formations of ancient red stone.
-Experience the thrill of standing on high overlooks and walking beside real dinosaur tracks that date back millions of years!
-During your journey, you’ll have the…
+Set off on a self-guided driving adventure through the stunning scenery of the La Sal Mountains.
+Drive along the Colorado River and marvel at the towering formations of ancient red rock.
+Stand on breathtaking overlooks and walk beside real dinosaur tracks that date back millions of years!
+As you travel, you’ll have the chance to stop at hiking trails,…

 Please note, this is not an entrance ticket.
 Verify opening hours before your visit.

-- How to access: Once you book a tour, you’ll get a confirmation email and text with instructions: • Download the separate tour app by Action • Enter the password • Download the tour MUST DO while in strong wifi/cellular Works offline after download
+- How To Access: After booking, you’ll get an email and text with setup instructions and password (search “audio tour” in emails and texts). • Download the separate tour app by Action • Enter the password sent by email and text. • MUST download the tour while in strong wifi/cellular. • Works offline after download.

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.